 The Super Cub Season 2 anime TV series will have Koguma and her friends Reiko and Shii continue their adventures in motorcycling.
-But when will Super Cub Season 2 come out?
+But now that the light novel series is ending, when will Super Cub Season 2 come out?

 The first season of the Super Cub anime was produced by Japanese animation Studio Kai, which is best known for Netflix’s Cagaster of an Insect Cage anime and Uma Musume: Pretty Derby Season 2.
 They also co-developed 7 SEEDS Season 2 with Studio Gonzo.